Advice: Planning A Funeral Service

 Markets have always changed and evolved ... but now changes occur at a much faster rate.
 In that regard, there are parallels between the Detroit auto biz and the funeral biz (especially in the areas of unbundling/decontenting).
 And, I suppose, many other businesses - Kodak, Polaroid and Sears to name a few.
 And, of course, newspapers.

 Here's another thought on the 'unbundling/decontenting' practice: When you invite your customers to act as general contractors for service items, some will do just that - finding their own subcontractors and sources.
 By making your customers into educated purchasing agents, aren't you diminishing customer loyalty to your firm?
 Is this a good long-term business model for an industry?
 I don't think so.

-Since this is primarily a car blog, I'll close this posting with two car-related funeral experiences:
+Since this is primarily a automotive-themed website, I'll close this posting with two car-related funeral experiences: